invent2017/project-proposals-rchl/proposal2.0.md

 ## Audience
 Whose problems are we trying to solve?<br>
-<ul>Regular users of phones and computers, presenters, people who like to fidget.</ul>
+* Regular users of phones and computers, presenters, people who like to fidget.

 ## Problems
 What problems are people facing?